 11. Get your kids to love eating fruits and veggies with sprinkles.

-Persuade reluctant kids to eat finish the veggies and fruit on their plate with sprinkles!
-Parmesan works too.
+Persuade reluctant kids to finish the veggies and fruit on their plates with sprinkles!
+Parmesan or shredded cheese sometimes works, too, though it isn’t as colorful.

 12. Slice the crusts off sandwiches with a pizza cutter.